DiscreteTom/CannonVsMosquito/README.md

 - 2 players with the same room ID will be in the same game room.
 - When the 2 players are ready, game start, and the server will send the initial targets to the clients.
 - When a client shoot, the server will check if the shot hits any target.
 The server will broadcast the `player shoot` event to both clients.
 The clients will play the shoot animation after receiving the event.
+  - A shot can hit multiple targets.
+  - The diameter of the target is `1`.
+The width of the laser is `0.6`.
+You should calculate the distance between all targets and the laser to determine if a target is hit.
 - Players can shoot at any time instead of turn by turn.
 This is not a turn-based game.
   - So you might need to make atom operations on the game state in the server.
 - The server will add new targets periodically by sending the `new target` event to the clients.